tjrantal/gpsLogVisualiser/README.md

 An Octave/Matlab + java script to visualise a GPS logged track on a Google map using the [Google Static Maps api](https://developers.google.com/maps/documentation/static-maps).
-I use it to visualise the logs I've recorded with my <a href="https://play.google.com/store/apps/details?id=timo.home.exercisepacer">Exercise Pacer</a> and <a href="https://play.google.com/store/apps/details?id=timo.home.gpsLog">GPS Logger</a> android apps.
+I use it to visualise the logs I've recorded with my [Exercise Pacer](https://play.google.com/store/apps/details?id=timo.home.exercisepacer) and [GPS Logger](https://play.google.com/store/apps/details?id=timo.home.gpsLog) android apps.

 To use